Creating an interconnected, Indigenous landscape of the future. This is Home.

 Elected Officials: W. Frank Adams, Chief; Tom Tupponce, Assistant Chief

-Key Staff: Leigh Mitchell, Environmental Director
+Key Staff: Andria Green, Acting Environmental Director

 Tribal Lands: The Upper Mattaponi Indian Tribe's homelands are located in and around the Mattaponi River.
 Tribal lands are home to a tribal center, the Sharon Indian School, and a new 835-acre parcel along the Mattaponi River.
 Lands returned to the tribe, like many in the region, include areas that have been exploited, logged or mined.
 Opportunities to heal their homelands, restore fish and wildlife, and reconnect their tribal youth to cultural traditions on their homelands are at the center of UMIT's re-matriation initiatives.